 Now that you have a handle on these two competing, yet complimentary marketing options, the question remains - which marketing method is right for your company?

-The truth is, both are viable marketing techniques.
+The truth is, both are viable marketing techniques, and they can work well together.
 The rest of the truth is that no amount of money spent driving clicks to your website is worth much if you don’t have quality content for visitors to see once they get there.